 About John Shimkus

-and earned his MBA from Southern Illinois University-Edwardsville.
-He served as an Army infantry officer nearly six years in the former West Germany and at various bases in the United States.
-He retired from the service as a lieutenant colonel in the United States Army Reserves.
+John is a 1980 graduate of the United States Military Academy at West Point (USMA) and earned his MBA from Southern Illinois University-Edwardsville in 1997.
+He served as an Army infantry officer nearly six years in West Germany and at various bases in the United States before joining the reserves.
+In 2008, John retired from the military as a lieutenant colonel.

 At his last duty station in California, John met his future wife Karen and, after active duty, earned a teaching certificate from Christ College Irvine, California (now Concordia University Irvine).
 He and Karen were married in 1987 when she moved to Collinsville.
 They have three sons - David, Joshua, and Daniel.

 On Capitol Hill, John serves on the House Energy and Commerce Committee and as Chairman of its Subcommittee on the Environment and the Economy.
 As a senior member of this powerful committee, John has been instrumental in advancing legislation to make America energy independent through an “all of the above” energy policy, improve public safety through enhanced 9-1-1 services, and lower the cost of healthcare through market-driven, patient-centered reforms.